Kbhamidipa3/udacityazure_capstone_final/README.md

 ### Pipeline comparison
 #### Pipeline and accuracy differences between Hyperparameter tuning and Automated ML:
 ##### Hyperparameter Tuning:

 In the Hyperparameter tuning method, the tabular data is split into test/train data using the train.py model and Scikit-learn is used to perform Logistic Regression.
 This is subsequently called in the Hyperparameter tuning code and the parameters are randomly sampled.
-The parameters seemed to however have little impact on the final accuracy as all the runs performed using different combinations of parameters yielded the accuracy between 0.9126 and 0.9206.
-The best model identified by the hypertuning method (hp_trained_model.pkl) is uploaded to the main Github folder.**

 ![GitHub Logo](https://github.com/Kbhamidipa3/udacityazure_capstone_final/blob/main/images/Fig10.jpg)

 ![GitHub Logo](https://github.com/Kbhamidipa3/udacityazure_capstone_final/blob/main/images/Fig11.jpg)

+The parameters seemed to however have little impact on the final accuracy as all the runs performed using different combinations of parameters yielded the accuracy between 0.9126 and 0.9206.

 ![GitHub Logo](https://github.com/Kbhamidipa3/udacityazure_capstone_final/blob/main/images/Fig12.jpg)